aaronmams/jekyll-now/_posts/2017-01-02-Sentiment Analysis with Python 3: Final wrap-up.md

 2. how quickly or slowly did the positive 'bump' wear off?
 3. was there a sustained increase in Twitter mentions following the positive press?

+These questions can all be addressed with the representative data frame I illustrated above.

-Note that number 3 isn't as much about the sentiment score as much as just the volume of activity...volume is probably an important thing to track along with the actual sentiment score.
-Much the way price movements in the stock market are considered to be a more meaningful signal about underlying market sentiment if they occurred on 'high volume' rather than 'low volume', I imagine that a sentiment score increase of a few percentage points would mean more if the total volume of activity was also picking up.
+Note that number 3 isn't as much about the Sentiment Score as much as just the volume of activity...volume is probably an important thing to track along with the actual Sentiment Score.
+Much the way price movements in the stock market are considered to be a more meaningful signal about underlying market sentiment if they occurred on 'high volume' rather than 'low volume', I imagine that a Sentiment Score increase of a few percentage points would mean more if the total volume of activity was also picking up.

 ![sentscoreplot](/images/sentscore_plot.png)

+## Final Thoughts
+I don't have any particularly enlightened final commentary on this post.
+My goal for this little 3 part series was to illustrate that a bargain variety sentiment analysis using Twitter data can be accomplished without too much hassle.
+For this post in particular I wanted to go one step beyond, "can it be done" and do a little thinking out loud on the related question, "why should it be done?"

+I'm becoming increasingly convinced that there are some really cool potential applications of Twitter Scraping and Sentiment Analysis in the realm of things I get paid to work on (environmental science and policy).
+Obviously, I still have to flush out many, many, many of the details of a Sentiment Analysis in general...but at least now I know that the underlying mechanics aren't totall out of reach.

+## Appendix
+For completeness, here is the full annotated scripts that I used to:

+1. get tweets mentioning @NOAAFisheries via the tweepy module in python
+2. use a set of 'training tweets' to train a Naive Bayes Binary Text Classifier using the NLTK module
+3. use the trained classifier to labels the @NOAAFisheries tweets as either 'positive' or 'negative'

 ```python
 #import necessary modules